 |

-Post by sixcylinder on May 13, 2011 17:22:09 GMT
+May 13, 2011 17:22:09 GMT

 Good news - Bad news Back in January my wife had her Jaguar MK10 project car stolen, which she had for 19 years.
 After posting it on many forums and making local enquires we got a call to say that someone had unknowingly bought her car and arranged to meet us in a car park but never showed.
 After further enquires a friend got a call to say we could have it back for £250, half what he had paid.
 A few more days passed and today the friend was called again to say it was dumped in a lay-by.
 The Good news is she has got it back the bad news is a lot of damage has been done.
 Chris